 Don’t be afraid to talk to your teacher or another adult at school.

-If you or anyone you know is worried about Child Exploitation, Online Protection or anything related to Internet safety, please click the link below which will take you to the CEOP reporting website:
+If you or anyone you know is worried about Child Exploitation, Online Protection or anything related to Online safety, please click the link below which will take you to the CEOP reporting website: